ryn5/student-planner/README.md

 - As a user, I want to be able to view a work-list of my tasks grouped by tag
 - As a user, I want to be able to save my todo-lists and tags to file
 - As a user, I want to be able to load my todo-lists and tags from file

+## Phase 4: Task 2
+I chose to make my TagList class more robust by having getTag() throw a TagNotFoundException and having addTag() throw a TagAlreadyExistsException.
+These exceptions are thrown when called in other methods such as Planner.createTag() and Planner.createTask(), both of which are called in the console UI and GUI classes.
+Tests for these exceptions can be found in PlannerTest and TagListTest.